resource-disaggregation/blk-switch/README.md

    nvme connect -t (protocol name) -n (subsystem name) -a (target IP address) -s 4420 -q nvme_tcp_host -W (num of cores)
    ```

-   Or, you can use our script for a quick setup:
+4. Or, you can use our script for a quick setup:

       ```
       cd ~
       cd blk-switch/scripts/
       (see NOTE below)
-      ./env_setup
       ./host_tcp_null.sh
       ```
-      **NOTE: please edit "env_setup" to specify target IP address and number of cores before using it.**
+      **NOTE: please edit "system_env.sh" to specify target IP address and number of cores before using it.**
       You can type "lscpu | grep ‘CPU(s)’" to get the number of cores of your system.

-4. Check the remote storage device we create (e.g., /dev/nvme0n1):
+4. Check the remote storage device name you just created (e.g., /dev/nvme0n1):

    ```
    nvme list